When The Voting Is Done: Facebook, Twitter On 'High Alert' For Post-Election Threats

 Of course, this would not be the first time Americans have had a long wait to find out who won a presidential race.
 In 2000, it took 36 days for a winner to emerge in the battle between George W. Bush and Al Gore.

-But disinformation expert Clint Watts, who has long studied how Russia interferes in US politics, said the threat in 2020 is different.
+But disinformation expert Clint Watts, who has long studied how Russia interferes in U.S. politics, said the threat in 2020 is different.

 "There were some angry lawyers in Bush versus Gore, but it is pretty tame compared to today," he said.
 And that's not just because of the misleading rhetoric.